A-Nitram/Jaxxa-Rimworld/README.md

 * Awesome bug reporting and feedback.

 Thanks to Latta for:
-* Doing most of the work on customising the personal shields..
+* Allowing people to use his personal shields mod.
  * https://ludeon.com/forums/index.php?topic=10994.0

 Thanks to mrofa for: